HtmlIsBetterThanC/SteamDex/readme.md

 ### **📸 Screenshot**

-Get a glimpse of SteamDex in action:
+Get a glimpse of SteamDEX in action:

 ![Screenshot 1](./assets/screenshots/screenshot1.png)